Scarpenter1/AstralAideKillbot/README.md

 ```bash
 python3 -m astralAideKillbot.main
 ```
-If the project is stored in `home/user/projects/astralAideKillbot`, execute the command from `home/user/projects`.
+If the project is stored in `home/user/projects/astralAideKillbot`, execute the command from `home/user/projects`.\

+This project was created and tested on Linux/Ubuntu and this is the intended environment.
+Other environments are untested and not currently supported.
+If you feel like adding this support, feel free to create a pull request.